apache/arrow/docs/source/java/dataset.rst

 Read data from HDFS
 ===========

 ``FileSystemDataset`` supports reading data from non-local file systems.
-HDFS support is included in the offical Apache Arrow Java package releases and can be used directly without re-building the source code.
+HDFS support is included in the official Apache Arrow Java package releases and can be used directly without re-building the source code.
 To access HDFS data using Dataset API, pass a general HDFS URI to ``FilesSystemDatasetFactory``: